Best Rangefinder for Hunting

 Bushnell G-Force DX ARC 6X 21mm Laser Rangefinder

-Bushnell never fails to amaze us with their amazing collection of rangefinders and the G-force is a must-have if you’re looking for a budget-friendly rangefinder with superior precision and accuracy.
+Bushnell never fails to amaze us with their fantastic collection of rangefinders, and the G-force is a must-have if you’re looking for a budget-friendly rangefinder with superior precision and accuracy.

 This model provides both ballistic data as well as true horizontal distance based on the calculations on the angle of your shot.
 It has quite a lightweight and compact design which will easily fit in your pocket.
 It comes with a dimension of 3.4 x 1 x 2.9 inches and a weight of 8 ounces.
 It comes in two different color variants: black and camouflage.

 One of the best features of the Bushnell G-Force is that it comes with a built-in tripod mount.
 In most cases, you need to make a separate purchase for that, but with this model, you get it with the rangefinder.

 A black screen is a pet peeve for many hunters, as it’s hard to figure out the readings when the light condition isn’t optimum.
 This rangefinder comes with a red display, which is easier to read in dim-lit conditions.
 However, some users found it hard to read it under bright sunlight.